Sam the Record Man: Yonge Street flagship store closes

 On May 29, 2007, Jason and Bobby Sniderman announced that the iconic flagship store, on Toronto's Yonge and Gould Streets, would close permanently on June 30, 2007.
 They stated that "their decision reflects the increasing impact of technology on the record industry."
 There was also increasing pressure to rent out some of the property or sell it to Ryerson University, currently known today as Toronto Metropolitan University.

 On May 30, 2007, supporters started a Facebook group to save the store's neon spinning record signs titled "Save the Sam's Sign!!!"; the group, and its attached online petition, garnered more than 18,000 members.
 On June 14, 2007, it was announced that the signage, and some of the fixtures and memorabilia from the store, would be auctioned by Benaco Sales on June 27.
 The remaining stock had been greatly reduced to sell but was not sold at the auction sale.

 However, on June 22, 2007, the Toronto city council voted in favour of designating the entire property as a heritage site, protecting the entire building, including the landmark signs.
 The entire building was designated because the Ontario Heritage Act has no provisions to protect store signs.

 The site at 347 Yonge Street was a valuable piece of property and was purchased by Ryerson University in early 2008.
 The site sat vacant for several months before the spinning records were lit again at Nuit Blanche on October 4, 2008, although Ryerson owned the building at the time.

 On January 18, 2008, Ryerson University acquired the property for future expansion of its nearby campus.

 On October 4, 2008, the iconic neon signs were lit for the last time as part of Toronto's Nuit Blanche festivities.
 The removal of the signage commenced shortly after the final lighting, and by mid-March 2009 the building had been partially demolished.

 About a year after the lighting of the records at Nuit Blanche, demolition of the structure began.
 The building was demolished in early 2010.
 The new Ryerson Student Learning Centre (SLC) opened on February 23, 2015, on the old Sam's site.

 The closing of the flagship store left two Ontario-based franchise stores in operation, one in Sarnia and one in Belleville.
-The Sarnia store closed in 2009; the last remnant of the Sam the Record Man retail empire is now one former franchise store that remains open under the Sam the Record Man name in Belleville as an independent store.
+The Sarnia store closed in 2009; the last remnant of the Sam the Record Man retail empire was a former franchise store that remained open under the Sam the Record Man name in Belleville as an independent store until 2024 when owner Spencer Detsun retired.